This site requires a more recent version of Adobe Flash Player to function properly.

 If IBM manages to successfully extend its software and solution offerings leveraging its Smarter Planet Initiative, its middleware software business and GBS could witness tremendous growth in the future.

-Strategic Outsourcing To Benefit from Cost Cuts and Increased Competition
+GTS Outsourcing To Benefit from Contract Restructuring and Increased Competition

 How Does Trefis Modelling Work?

 How do we get the historical numbers for this chart?